EnterpriseDB/tpa/RELNOTES.md

 - Overhaul documentation for local repository use

 - Consistently refer to PGD as PGD not as BDR in documentation

-- TPA-325 Ensure that locale settings are available on all platforms

-- TPA-314 Allow installation of non-harp etcd packages

-- TPA-413 Remove generation of fallback configuration

 - Update AWS AMIs for RHEL7 and RHEL8